“When the children are happy, everyone benefits.” Monocle

 The entire space is an invitation—not just to play, but to think with your whole body.

-The DNA of this project includes: Seymour Papert’s constructivism, John Maeda’s Human Powered Computer, Taeyoon Choi’s CPU Dumplings, Alexandra Lange’s playful urbanism, Florentijn Hofman’s large-scale creatures, the Reggio Emilia and Montessori traditions, and the quiet genius of Monstrum playgrounds themselves.
+The DNA of this project includes: Seymour Papert’s constructivism, John Maeda’s Human Powered Computer, Taeyoon Choi’s CPU Dumplings, Alexandra Lange’s playful urbanism, Florentijn Hofman’s large-scale creatures, the Reggio Emilia and Montessori traditions, and the quiet genius of Monstrum playgrounds.

 Playground Curriculum

-Developed together with educators from early childhood to primary school, the curriculum explores what computing might look like when it's physical, playful, and rooted in public space.
-We hosted a series of workshops where teachers tested ideas, iterated on activities, and helped shape the final materials through hands-on experimentation.
-Key elements like laminated activity cards, school posters, and a comprehensive Educator’s Guide were all born from this process.
+Developed together with educators from early childhood to primary school, the curriculum explores computing when it is physical, playful, and rooted in public space.
+It includes laminated activity cards, school posters, and a comprehensive Educator’s Guide.

-The curriculum includes over 20 activities that map computing concepts onto movement and play.
-These activities are aligned with Finland's national curriculum across subjects like language, mathematics, ICT, and physical education, and connect with the City of Helsinki's digital goals.
+The curriculum includes over 20 activities that map computing concepts onto movement and play, aligned with Finland's national curriculum.

-- Asphalt Code: Children design and walk out programs using jumps, turns, and steps on a giant grid.
+- Asphalt Code: design and walk programs using jumps, turns, and steps on a giant grid.

-- Computer Tower: A physical input/output simulation.
-Climb in as a data packet, slide out as output.
+- Computer Tower: a physical input/output simulation that lets you climb in as a data packet and slide out as output.

-The curriculum also includes worksheets, coloring pages, open-ended maps, posters, and an audio story for older students that introduces the playground as a piece of public infrastructure.
+The curriculum also includes worksheets, coloring pages, open-ended maps, posters, and an audio story.

 - Educator's Guide (PDF)